 Morning Pages is simply three pages of long hand, stream-of-consciousness writing first thing in the morning.
 The idea is to pick up the pen and not to put it down until you have done your three pages.
 You write whatever is in your head, even if you start off with writing…I don’t know what to write!

 The purpose of morning pages, Julia says, is “once we get those muddy, maddening, confusing thoughts [nebulous worries, jitters, and preoccupations] on the page, we face our day with clearer eyes.”

 There are plenty of methods and suggestions, but there are no real rules for journaling.
 Find what sparks your interest and run with it.
 You might want to go out and buy yourself a fancy, leather bound notebook and make a real ritual of your journaling.
 Maybe you want to just pop a notebook and pen by your bed to record those last minute thoughts before sleeping.
 Or maybe you’re a voice memo, index card or word doc. kind of journaler.
 It doesn’t matter how you journal, just that you do!

 Writing online vs writing by hand

-A common question when it comes to journalling is:
+A common question when it comes to journaling is:

 “Should I hand write it or can I just type away on the computer?”

-But there are potential downsides of digital journalling.
-It may just too easy to click over to Facebook or your latest email that pops into your inbox.
+But there are potential downsides of digital journaling.
+It may just be too easy to click over to Facebook or your latest email that pops into your inbox.
 We spend so much time in front of screens these days that any opportunity to take habits offline might be worth considering.